-The Southern Live Oak Tree or the Quercus Virginiana grows in various areas of our beautiful Fort Walton Beach Florida.
+The Southern Live Oak Tree or the Quercus Virginiana grow in various areas of our beautiful Fort Walton Beach Florida.
 It is considered an evergreen tree.
 This Oak Tree primarily grows in the Southeastern part of the United States and especially in lower coastal areas along the Gulf of Mexico.

 Great Habitat For Natural Wildlife

 This particular oak tree makes a wonderful habitat for our natural wildlife here in Fort Walton Beach and the entire Emerald Coast.
 With it's hanging Spanish Moss, long limbs and shedding of acorns, squirrels, and birds make their homes in these majestic trees.
 Ducks, deer and even raccoons also love feeding on the acorns this tree produces.

 History Of The Southern Live Oak Tree

 The timber from the Southern Live Oak Tree is strong and durable withstanding strong winds from bad storms.
 It is not used for lumber much these days.
 In the War of 1812, it was used to construct the hull for the USS Constitution.
 The vessel was known as "Old Ironsides" because cannonballs would bounce off the wood when hitting the hull.

 Early Native Americans extracted the sweet oil from the acorns of the Live Oak Tree that is similar to the Olive Oil we use today.

 You may also spot these trees in pictures of old antebellum homes throughout the southern coastal parts of the United States.
 They are a monumental tree throughout history.

 Your Local Arborist in Fort Walton Beach & Surrounding Areas